Zepbound vs. Mounjaro: what is the difference?

 In addition, over 95% of people who had prediabetes at the start of the trial had normal blood sugar levels by the end of the trial.

 In a clinical trial of people with type 2 diabetes, Mounjaro led to an average reduction in hemoglobin A1c (HbA1c) levels between 1.87–2.07%, with over 80% of people taking 15 mg of Mounjaro reaching target levels of 6.5% or less — and up to 52% of people reaching a level below 5.7% (again at the 15 mg dose).
-Overall, people lost 15–21 pounds after 40 weeks of taking Mounjaro, with higher dosages resulting in more weight loss.
+Overall, people lost 15–21 pounds after 40 weeks of taking Mounjaro, with higher doses resulting in more weight loss.

 How to know if Mounjaro or Zepbound is right for me?